An essay describing my experience during a thought experiment I conducted on a black hole.

-Non-locality is the notion of having no definitive "place" in spacetime.
-Non-locality is evident all over the Universe, but none so evidently and absolute than the region of a black hole!
-We will discuss why I feel that the inside of a black hole is completely cut off from spacetime altogether and why I hypothesize that the inside of the region is of complete non-locality.
+Non-locality is the notion of having no definitive "place" or "location" in spacetime.
+Non-locality is evident all over the universe, but none so evidently and absolute than what I saw in the region of a black hole during my thought experiment!
+We will discuss why I feel that the inside of a black hole is completely cut off from spacetime altogether and why I hypothesize that the inside of the region is of complete non-locality from my observation.

 I seen that black holes appear to be data storage, which observes and documents what light or information falls in.
 The inside of a black hole stores and encrypts all of the things that it has observed.
 If you were inside of a black hole, you would see that there isn't any space and time.
 It's completely transcendent without the laws of physics.
 Nothing can escape, not even light.
 You are essentially everywhere and nowhere at the same time.
-Everything that has ever and will ever fall in is there with you and you no longer exist in the Universe as we know it!
+Everything that has ever and will ever fall in is there with you and you no longer exist in the universe as we know it!